Teen vision: Time for contacts?

 Contacts That Change Eye Color

-Color and special effect contact lenses can be worn by people who don't need vision correction.
+Color and Halloween contact lenses can be worn by people who don't need vision correction.
 However, you still need a prescription for these lenses, because they are classified by the FDA as medical devices.

 With any contact lens wear, your eye doctor must first examine your eyes to make sure they are healthy and that you have adequate tears to wear contacts successfully.
 A fitting must then be performed before your doctor can issue a final contact lens prescription.